UAEU-IRI/std_googleAssistant/README.md

 ### 1- Prepare the RaspberryPi (RPi).
 We will use RPi 3:
  - Instruction for installing Raspbian on the SD Card can be found [here](https://www.raspberrypi.org/documentation/installation/installing-images/README.md).
  - Raspbain image can be download from [here](https://www.raspberrypi.org/downloads/raspbian/).
- - Raspbian already comes bundled with Python 2.7.
+ - Raspbian already comes bundled with Python 2.7 and Python 3.
 No need to install Python 🎉 .
  - ⚠️We will use Python 2.7.
 Python 3 has the same syntax except with minor differences.
 For now, it's safe to assume the only difference that matters is the print function :